 This week, I am beginning my tenure as the Brizdle-Schoenberg Fellow for the University of Pennsylvania’s Workshop in the History of Material Texts.
 The Workshop dates back to the early 1990s, but we’re beginning the 2021–22 season with a few modern touches, such as a new hybrid setup.
-I will be presenting my own work in April 2022.
-For the next semester’s schedule, visit the Workshop website, and for a growing archive of recorded talks, see our Youtube channel.
+I will be presenting my own work in February 2022.
+Talks are archived on the Workshop website and Youtube channel.

 I’m excited to announce the launch of Coding Codices, a podcast on digital approaches to medieval studies, which I am co-producing with other members of the Digital Medievalist Postgraduate Committee.
 New episodes will be released on the first Friday of every month.

 For more information and a list of episodes, visit podcast.digitalmedievalist.org.
 We’ve also recorded a special episode for new listeners:

 Coding Codices is the second podcast I’ve worked on during the past year.
 In the spring of 2020, I produced Northern Elements, a three-part documentary series about the natural materials of Canada.
 To listen, visit soundcloud.com/aylin-mal.

 The presentation that I gave at the 12th Annual Schoenberg Symposium on Manuscript Studies in the Digital Age has been posted on the Schoenberg Institute’s Youtube channel.
 This video includes the entire talk (8:45-34:12), as well as the excellent presentations by Kelly Tuttle and Emily Steiner: